genego-io/genego-io/README.md

 My name is Edwin, I'm software developer who loves to work with Python, Django & HTMX.

-I also actively work on the [Konfuzio server](https://help.konfuzio.com/modules/index.html) and [Konfuzio SDK](https://github.com/konfuzio-ai/konfuzio-sdk)
+I also actively work on the [Konfuzio server](https://help.konfuzio.com/modules/index.html) and with the [Konfuzio SDK](https://github.com/konfuzio-ai/konfuzio-sdk)

 <!--
 **genego-io/genego-io** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.